This project was originally called the Joint Analysis of Arc Faults (Joan of ARC) Testing Programme for High Energy Arc Faults (HEAF).

 The following countries are strongly considering membership: Spain.

-Details of the test programme will be finalised in early 2014.
+Details of the test programme were finalised in early 2014.

 The first meeting of the Steering Body was held in September 2012.
 Equipment has now begun to arrive in the United States.
 The test programme is scheduled to commence in the spring of 2014.